 The South Carolina College of Pharmacy (SCCP) was formed in 2004 to integrate the Colleges of Pharmacy at the University of South Carolina (USC) and the Medical University of South Carolina (MUSC).
-Integration promotes the most efficient use of state resources to advance pharmacy education and research and provide for the pharmaceutical care needs of South Carolina.
+In 2015, the USC and MUSC jointly approved a resolution to re-establish the legacy Colleges of Pharmacy at USC and MUSC and to phase out the SCCP when the last student graduates from the program.

 The South Carolina College of Pharmacy vision statement is: "Improving Health through Leadership and Innovation in Pharmacy Education, Research, and Patient Care."
 The College has defined an aspiration to achieve quality of programs comparable to "TOP-10" colleges of pharmacy.
-To achieve this vision, we are using a comprehensive program called SCCP Excellence, which includes key performance measurement with annual pillar goals, behavioral standards, and individual performance assessment based on goals and measures.
+To achieve this vision, the two campuses collaborate and leverage resources to improve performance and outcomes.

 The College of Pharmacy programs are at the professional (PharmD) and graduate (PhD) levels.
-The College has a comprehensive set of Key Performance Indicators (KPIs) that serve as the College Dashboard (detailed below).
-In addition, the College influences some of the University undergraduate Dashboard measures.
-The pharmacy program attracts approximately 250 undergraduate students into the pre-pharmacy program each year and this affects undergraduate enrollment and incoming SAT scores.
-The College conducts advising for all USC undergraduate students designating pre-pharmacy as their program of study.
+The College had a comprehensive set of Key Performance Indicators (KPIs) that served the College Dashboard (detailed below).
+With the decision to reestablish the legacy Colleges of Pharmacy, the USC College of Pharmacy will begin a process to evaluate the KPI's and decide what their performance indicators will be going forward.
+The College influences some of the University undergraduate Dashboard measures.
+The pharmacy program attracts approximately 150 undergraduate students into the B.S. in Pharmaceutical Sciences degree program (pre-pharmacy) each year.
+This cohort of students are generally high academic achievers and positively impact the undergraduate enrollment and incoming SAT/ACT scores.
+The College conducts all of their own advising for all USC undergraduate students designating Pharmaceutical Sciences as their program of study.